mezidia/look-at-me-api/README.md

 # look-at-me-api

 ## About repository
-This is the api for [look-at-me](https://github.com/mezidia/look-at-me) platform.
+This is an api for [look-at-me](https://github.com/mezidia/look-at-me) platform.

 The api implements P2P connection using WebRTC standard.